yangbao000123/hello-world/dynamic_hedging/README.md

 # Dynamic Hedging Engine

-This dynamic delta-hedging engine is consisted of stock simulation, European call option pricer and delta, and hedging operations through time.
+This dynamic delta-hedging engine consists of stock simulation, European call option pricer and delta, and hedging operations through time.
 The hedger is in role of counterparty of European-call purchaser, therefore holds short-call and long-security positions to offset fluctuations from the call purchase.

 This project verifies with r=0, the average PnL is around 0, and explores impacts of transaction cost and hedging threshold has on simulated PnL.